huijing/personal-website-v3/src/content/blog/2020-01-15-is-your-browser-a-polyglot.md

 Note the **2 distinct parts**, namely _text-to-speech_, where your browser can read out the text on the screen, and _speech recognition_, which lets us use voice as an input and interface medium.

 Speech recognition in the browser.
 Now that sounds pretty interesting.
-Browser APIs are essentially Javascript.
+Browser APIs are essentially JavaScript.
 Which is why someone like me who never went to school for Computer Science, can somehow cobble together projects that go beyond just a webpage.

 I love the web.